 Sennheiser HD 559 are among the best headphones under $100 thanks to their comfort.
 Lightweight construction and nicely padded cups make for an enjoyable listening experience, no matter how long you wear them.

-HD 559 are equipped with an open-back design and velour earpads, preventing your skin from heating up and becoming sweaty.
+HD 559 open-back headphones have velour earpads, preventing your skin to feel hot and becoming sweaty.
 Also, cups are big enough to fit your whole ear inside.

 The included cable is detachable, and it ends with a 6.3mm jack.